torres-alexis/GeneLab_Data_Processing/Proteomics/Pipeline_GL-DPPD-[LFQ-MBR]_Versions/GL-DPPD-[LFQ-MBR].md

 **Parameter Definitions:**

 - `--only-psms` – do not remove redundant peptides, keep PSMs, exclude peptide level probabilities
-- `--no-terminate` – do not terminate execution when encountering issues with SVM inputs or results (default: false)
+- `--no-terminate` – do not terminate execution when encountering issues with SVM inputs or results
 - `--post-processing-tdc` – replace mix-max method with target-decoy competition for assigning q-values and PEPs.
 For input PSMs from separate target/decoy searches, Percolator SVM scores eliminate lower-scoring target or decoy PSMs for each scan+expMass combination.
 Automatically enabled for concatenated searches
 - `--num-threads` – number of CPU threads to use
 - `--results-psms` – output file path for target PSM results